Our Story: A Family-Owned Eco Lodge in Ecuador’s Cloud Forest

 Buying Forest in a Pandemic (Because Why Not?)

-In March 2020, because the world wasn’t chaotic enough, we bought five hectares of beautiful cloud forest right across the river from our property.
-We’re now conserving that land as part of our long-term commitment to conservation of this important ecosystem.
+In March 2020, (anyone remember what a weird time that was?), we bought five hectares of beautiful cloud forest right across the river from our property.
+We’re now conserving that land as part of our long-term commitment to forest conservation in Ecuador.

 What’s next?